camunda/camunda-docs-manual/content/reference/rest/history/process-instance/post-process-instance-query-count.md

   </tr>
   <tr>
     <td>processInstanceBusinessKeyIn</td>
     <td>Filter by a list of business keys.
-A process instance must have one of the given business keys.
-Must be a JSON array of Strings.</td>
+A process instance must have one of the given business keys and must be a JSON array of strings.</td>
   </tr>
   <tr>
     <td>processInstanceBusinessKeyLike</td>